-This is a multicenter, randomized, double-blinded, propofol-controlled, Phase 3 clinical study to evaluate the efficacy and safety of HSK3486 for induction of general anesthesia in adults undergoing elective surgery with endotracheal intubation.
+This is a global multicenter, randomized, double-blinded, propofol-controlled, phase 3 clinical study to evaluate the efficacy and safety of HSK3486 for induction of general anesthesia in adults undergoing elective surgery with endotracheal intubation.

 The study design is described in detail below and outlined graphically in [Appendix 14.1](#).
 The schedule of assessments can be found in [Appendix 14.2](#).

-After screening, eligible subjects will be randomized in a 2:1 ratio to receive either HSK3486 0.4/0.2 mg/kg (i.e., 0.4 mg/kg IV slow injection over 30 [ $\pm 5$ ] seconds followed by an additional 0.2 mg/kg dose over 10 [ $\pm 2$ ] seconds if needed) or propofol 2.0/1.0 mg/kg (i.e., 2.0 mg/kg IV slow injection over 30 [ $\pm 5$ ] seconds followed by an additional 1.0 mg/kg dose over 10 [ $\pm 2$ ] seconds if needed) in a blinded manner.
-Enrolled subjects will be stratified by American Society of Anesthesiologists Physical Status (ASA-PS; I-II and III-IV), age (<65 and $\geq 65$ years), and Body Mass Index (BMI <35 and $\geq 35$ kg/m).
-Endotracheal intubation will be performed after adequate anesthetic induction (Modified Observer's Assessment of Awareness/Sedation [MOAA/S] $\leq 1$ ) ([Appendix 14.3](#)) has been achieved and administration of neuromuscular blocking agent.
+After screening, eligible subjects will be randomized in a 2:1 ratio to receive either HSK3486 0.4/0.2 mg/kg (i.e., 0.4 mg/kg IV slow injection over 30 [± 5] seconds followed by an additional 0.2 mg/kg dose over 10 [± 2] seconds if needed) or propofol 2.0/1.0 mg/kg (i.e., 2.0 mg/kg IV slow injection over 30 [± 5] seconds followed by an additional 1.0 mg/kg dose over 10 [± 2] seconds if needed) in a blinded manner.
+Enrolled subjects will be stratified by American Society of Anesthesiologists Physical Status (ASA-PS; I-II and III-IV), age (<65 and ≥ 65 years), and Body Mass Index (BMI <35 and ≥ 35 kg/m2).
+Endotracheal intubation will be performed after adequate anesthetic induction (Modified Observer's Assessment of Awareness/Sedation [MOAA/S] ≤ 1) ([Appendix 14.3](#)) has been achieved and administration of neuromuscular blocking agent.